Canon 80D vs Leica SL2

 Studio photographers will appreciate that the Leica SL2 (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 80D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 80D and SL2 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Leica SL2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 80D or the Leica SL2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.